 - 3. The Assistant Dean of Learning Resources will manage the weeding and review process.
 The librarians will be assigned according to their workload and expertise.
 Department Chairs and faculty members with subject area expertise will be asked to check proposed weeded materials before they are withdrawn. - 4.
 Those materials selected for removal (salvage) will be put aside, placed on a salvage list, and the list will be forwarded to the Business Office dean for campus approval.
 The Business Office dean then forwards the list to the for final approval by the Salvage Committee of the MGCCC College Board.
 After College Board approval, the materials may be withdrawn from the stored area and removed from the SIRSI catalog system.
 Salvage items are submitted to the Board twice a year. - 5.
 The weeded materials will have their labels obliterated or removed and stamped indicating their removal.
-Finally, the weeded materials will be donated to campus fund raising efforts, community libraries, other local organizations and/or disposed of at the discretion of the Assistant Dean of Learning Resources.
+Finally, the weeded materials will disposed of at the discretion of the Assistant Dean of Learning Resources.